 All business owners and marketers have the same goal: they want more traffic.
 There are a variety of ways to get traffic to your site: PPC, SEO, writing blog content, social media advertising and so much more.
-The problem is some of those options can be expensive and time consuming.
+The problem is some of those options can be expensive and time-consuming.
 If you aren’t getting the numbers you want from your social media content, try some of these ideas to help grow your reach and referral traffic to your site.

 What is referral traffic?

 When you have a visitor come to your website from another source, other than a search engine, those views are considered referral traffic.
 When someone clicks a link on a social network and is then taken to another site, tracking software, such as Google Analytics counts that visitor as referral traffic.
-The originating website is called the “referrer” since it refers traffic from one website to the other.
+The originating website is called the “referrer” since it refers to traffic from one website to the other.

 5 Easy Ways To Drive More Referral Traffic From Social Media